 As the second-oldest college in the states, William & Mary is full of interesting history.
 Explore the people, places, and events of this campus through a self-guided walking tour.
 TribeTrek is a free mobile app that puts the history of this school in the palm of your hands.
 Learn about buildings, like the Wren (the oldest campus building in the USA), sculptures, and other sites.

 Who said an educational vacation has to be boring?
 With lots of immersive historical experiences aimed at kids (not to mention a big amusement and water park nearby), Williamsburg has something for everyone in your family.

 Where to stay:

 I used to spend way too much time researching interesting stylish, boutique hotels.
 Now that I’m a parent, I’m all about the convenience.
 Is it clean?
 Can I get a grilled cheese for the kids in a snap?
 Is there a pool?
 If you’re like me, check out the Kingsmill.
-There’s an indoor and outdoor pool; marina with access to pontoon, kayak, paddleboard rentals and more; a spa, golf and lots of food options.
+There’s an indoor and outdoor pool; a marina with access to a pontoon, kayak, paddleboard rentals, and more; a spa, golf, and lots of food options.
 Staying here makes life easier.

 Where to eat:

 Who doesn’t love barbecue?
 Open since 1971, Pierce’s Pitt Bar-B-Que remains a local favorite for smoked ribs and chicken, brisket sandwiches, and more.

 It’s not a vacation without a daily sugar rush.
 Visit Shoofly Dairy Bar for soft-serve ice cream, snow cones, homemade whoopie pies, and their namesake treat, shoofly pies (a molasses crumb cake).
 Why not try them all?
 No one ever goes on vacation to lose weight.